ngoiyaeric/Analytics/README.md

 Java:(it,1024),(running,512),(for,256),(at,128),(least,64),(two,32),(hours,16),(on,8),(your,4),(machine,2)
 Ruby:(Then,100),(you,99),(need,98),(to,97),(prepare,96),(a,95),(text,94),(file,93),(which,92),(consists,91)
 ```
-Also, you need to write a short report (`report.pdf`) that briefly explains the system architecture and implementation of your solution.
+Also, you need to write a short report (1-2 pages) that briefly explains the system architecture and implementation of your solution.
+The report should at least cover:
+* description of the system architecture
+* how the services interact with each other
+* how the Spark application processes the streaming data

 ## Evaluation